dsiu13/JS-Notes/EJS/ch4.md

   events:["job", "tv", "gym", "pizza"]
 };
 ````
-- Curly Braces {} have two meaings in Javascript.
+- Curly Braces {} have two meanings in Javascript.
 At the start of a statement they start a block of statements.
 In any other position they describe an object.
 - It is almost never useful to start a statement with a curly-brace obj.
 - In typical programs there is no ambiguity between the two.
 - Property Bindings, are similar to variable bindings.
 They grasp values, but other variables and properties might be holding onto the same values.